neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Storage/Delete.md

-# Storage.Delete Method (StorageContext, byte[])
+# Storage.Delete Method

-Deletes a value from the peristent store based on the given key.
+Deletes the value corresponding to the given key from the specific storage context.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../../neo.md)